 Member & Volunteer Growth

 Welcomes new members and provides resources to potential and current volunteers to ensure their volunteer experience is meaningful and impactful.
 The committee engages members through outreach focusing on membership growth and retention.
-In 2023, we plan to increase membership and retention by engaging our members and potential members through events, relationships with other professional organizations and personal connections.
+In 2024, we plan to increase membership and retention by engaging our members and potential members through events and personal connections.
 We will increase volunteer engagement through meaningful volunteer opportunities, highlighting their important work and celebrating them at the annual awards celebration.